milletyann/InstaCleanAndScrap/readme.md

 This repo contains some functions to extract specialized features of the dataset.

-Note that these functions have been written in a hurry an are sometimes not really clear, however it works and it made what I expected it to do.
+Note that these functions have been written in a hurry and are sometimes not really clear, however it works and it made what I expected it to do.